 Accommodations ~ The Secret Garden™

 The Secret Garden is truly a magical setting, terraced with lemon trees, plush green gardens and set under spectacular bougainvillea, overlooking the sea.
-Guests can sunbathe on their terrace, walk to the beach or relax at one of the cozy sidewalk cafés with a freshly-squeezed lemonade.
+Guests can sunbathe on the beach or relax at one of the cozy sidewalk cafés with a freshly-squeezed lemonade.
 Step out your door and stroll past cafés, bookshops, and trattorias that spill onto the sidewalk.
 A panoramic view spans Li Galli Islands and the Amalfi Coast.
 The Tyrrhenian Sea is literally at your feet, and the beach is just a short walk away.
 As the sun sets, sit back on your terrace and watch the world-class yachts and local fishing boats ripple through the cerulean waters.
 Shuttle boats connect from each of Positano’s beaches and sail along the Amalfi Coast.
 From Positano’s port you can also take a water taxi or a private boat service to Sorrento, Ischia, Capri, Amalfi and Naples.

 Mediterranean gardens and lemon groves dot the Amalfi Coast, and gardens grow almost all year long producing red cherry tomatoes, plump eggplant, zucchini and sweet oranges.
 Olives also grow in abundance thanks to the warm Mediterranean climate, fertile volcanic soil and salted sea breeze all of which provide perfect growing conditions.
 Organic herbs of basil, sage, parsley, oregano, rosemary and mint, line gardens and fill pretty terracotta pots set on terraces.
 The local organic herbs that we grow in our garden are used in our cooking classes, along with our own Extra Virgin First Cold-Pressed olive oil.